dwyl/PWA-Liveview/README.md

 ### Design goals

 - **collaborative** (online): Clients sync via _pubsub updates_ when connected, ensuring real-time consistency.
+- **optimistic UI** the function "click on stock" assumes success and will reconciliate later.
 - **Offline-First**: The app remains functional offline (through reactive JS components), with clients converging to the correct state on reconnection.
 - **Business Rules for the stock page**: When users resync, the server enforces a "lowest stock count" rule: if two clients pick items offline, the server selects the lowest remaining stock post-merge, rather that summing te reduction, for simplicity.